Energy Savings Opportunity Scheme

 Frequently asked questions

-• it employs 250 or more people
+- employs 250 or more people, or

-If you have a certified ISO 50001 energy management system that’s certified by an accredited certification body and covers all your energy supplies as included under ESOS (for the whole corporate group in the UK), this counts as your ESOS audit, you only need to carry out limited additional actions and you do not need to use a lead assessor to review your compliance.
+If you have an ISO 50001 energy management system that’s certified by an accredited certification body and covers all your energy supplies as included under ESOS (for the whole corporate group in the UK), this counts as your ESOS audit, you only need to carry out limited additional actions and you do not need to use a lead assessor to review your compliance.
 To be compliant, the certification must remain valid at the compliance date.

 If you are using ISO 50001 as one of your routes to compliance, then the energy management system must be certified by one of the following:

-• a United Kingdom Accreditation Service (UKAS) accredited certification body
+- a United Kingdom Accreditation Service (UKAS) accredited certification body

-• a body accredited by another EU member state’s national accreditation body
+- a body accredited by another EU member state’s national accreditation body

-• a body accredited by a body which is a member of the International Accreditation Forum
+- a body accredited by a body which is a member of the International Accreditation Forum

 You are still required to: